AhadAlsulami/baseerah/README.md

 - Registration: Visitors can register to attend sporting events, providing necessary details for check-in.

 ## Credits
-This project was created by Ahad Alsulami and Waad Alsulami as part of the AI League competition organized by SCAI.
+This project was created by Ahad Alsulami (me) and Waad Alsulami as part of the AI League competition organized by SCAI.